AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Type:** Boolean
 - **Default value:** false
-- **Description:** Indicates if studies found in non-default workspace can be deleted by the application
+- **Description:** Indicates if studies found in non-default workspace can be deleted by the application.

 ## **matrix_gc_sleeping_time**

 - **Type:** Integer
 - **Default value:** 3600 (corresponds to 1 hour)
-- **Description:** Time in seconds to sleep between two garbage collections (which means matrix suppression)
+- **Description:** Time in seconds to sleep between two garbage collections (which means matrix suppression).

 ## **matrix_gc_dry_run**